mikejolley/github-to-wordpress-deploy-script/README.md

-# Github to WordPress.org Deployment Script
+# GitHub to WordPress.org Deployment Script
 We all know releasing plugins can be quite a chore, and deep down we all loath SVN so here is a neat little script for automating the process as much as possible.

 ## What this script does